 Replace Your Web Browser

-Most Americans use web browsers that continually track and record everything that they do online.
-Every one of the major web browsers spies on you.
-Here are three browsers that are designed to not spy on you.
+Most Americans use web browsers that continually track and record everything that they do.
+All of the major web browsers spy on you.
+Here are three browsers that do not spy on you.

 My View: Brave is the Best Alternative Web Browser.

-The Brave browser does not identify or track its users.
-Brave blocks all website ads by default.
-Brave makes its money by allowing a small number of ads to be discretely placed on some of the websites that you visit, when that ad has relevance to that particular website.
-But Brave’s knowledge of your activities is confined to whatever website you are currently on.
+The Brave browser does not identify or track its users and blocks most online ads and trackers by default.
+Brave also protects you against what is called “fingerprinting,” if you enable that option.
+Brave makes money by allowing a small number of ads to be discretely placed on some of the websites that you visit, when an ad has relevance to that website.
+But Brave’s knowledge of your activities is confined to the website that you are currently visiting.
 Brave keeps no record of your browsing history and does not track you.

-Brave is also known for a unique, voluntary payments system, which allows you to financially support websites of their choice, if you choose to use this system.
-You can set up small, recurring payments to websites of your choice.
-But this is a completely voluntary program.
+Brave is also known for a unique, voluntary payments system.
+This allows you to financially support websites of your choice by setting up small, recurring payments to them.
+However, this is a voluntary program.

 Other Browser Alternatives

-Firefox is also widely recommended as an alternative to mainstream browsers.
-But Firefox is not secure by default.
-It must be deliberately hardened by the user who must learn how to customize its settings and then add the right “browser extensions.”
-These are software programs that can be added to the browser to enhance security.
-FireFox does have the advantage of being an open source program, meaning that the underlying computer code is publicly available to the public for inspection.
+Firefox is also widely recommended as an alternative to the mainstream browsers.
+However, Firefox is not secure by default.
+It must be deliberately hardened by customizing its settings and adding the right “browser extensions.”
+These are software programs that can be added to the browser.
+FireFox does have the advantage of being an open source program, meaning that the underlying computer code is publicly available for inspection.

 A Note About Apple’s Safari Browser

-Safari is the default browser for Apple users and is in widespread use.
+Safari is the default browser for Apple users and therefore is in widespread use.
 There is also a Windows version.
 The Safari browser is fairly secure and has privacy protections.
-However, Apple as a company is part of the NSA’s Prism program, which means that anything that you do on Safari is known by the NSA.
-Also, in the past, Apple has used Safari to spy its users, even when the Safari browser was in “private mode.”
-Although it is Apple’s stated current policy that it does not use Safari to spy on its users, you have only their word for that.
+But Apple as a company is part of the National Security Agency's Prism program, which means that everything that you do on Safari will be known by the NSA.
+And in the past, Apple is known to have used Safari to spy on its users, even when the browser was supposedly in “private mode.”
+Although it is Apple’s stated policy that it does not use Safari to spy on its users, you have only their word for that.

-Currently, people use their browsers when accessing secure websites by keeping both their user names and passwords for those sites in the bowser itself.
-Unfortunately, most browsers can be hacked and your user names and passwords discovered.
-This is why many people use password managers that are heavily encrypted and can automatically load your user name and password when needed.
+Currently, most people use their browsers to access secure websites by keeping their user names and passwords for those sites in the bowser itself.
+Unfortunately, most browsers can be hacked and your user names and passwords can be discovered.
+This is why many people use password managers that are heavily encrypted and which load your user name and password only when needed.

 Among the most recommended password managers are Dashlane, LastPass, and Keeper.
-All three have premium as well as free versions and you should check out the differences between the two.
-One chief difference is that the free versions can be used only on a single device.
-If you have multiple devices, you will need to pay for the year.
+All three have paid as well as free versions and you should check out the differences between the two.
+One major difference is that the free versions can generally be used only on a single device.
+If you own multiple devices, you will need the paid version.